StephenRoddy/stephenroddy.github.io/academic/academic three.md

 ### Biography

-Stephen Roddy is a Musician, Researcher, and Lecturer working in computing and the arts (sound, music, digital) at the [Radical Humanities Lab](https://www.ucc.ie/en/future-humanities/radical/) and the Department of [Digital Humanities](https://www.ucc.ie/en/dah/) at [University College Cork](https://www.ucc.ie/en/).
-He holds a Ph.D. in sonification: the use of sound to perceptualize data and convey information.
-Stephen's research explores the application of [auditory display](https://icad.org/new-to-auditory-displays/), internet of things (IoT), and artificial intelligence/machine learning (AI/ML) techniques, in [sound and music computing](https://smcnetwork.org/roadmap.html#definition), Human-computer Interaction and Creative Arts contexts.
-This work uses both engineering design and practice-based research methods, with theoretical roots in cybernetics and embodied cognitive science.
+Stephen Roddy is a Musician, Researcher and Lecturer working at the intersection of engineering and the creative arts at the [Radical Humanities Lab](https://www.ucc.ie/en/future-humanities/radical/) and the Department of [Digital Humanities](https://www.ucc.ie/en/dah/) at [University College Cork](https://www.ucc.ie/en/).
+He has a background in [sound and music computing (SMC)](https://en.wikipedia.org/wiki/Sound_and_music_computing) holding a Ph.D. in sonification: the use of sound to perceptualize data and convey information.
+Stephen's research explores the application of auditory display/sonification, artificial intelligence/machine learning (AI/ML), and sensor networking techniques in SMC, human-computer interaction (HCI), and creative arts contexts.
+This work is approached primarily through the perspectives of embodied cognitive science and cybernetics and is methodologically grounded in both computational and practice-based research methodologies.

 Stephen's previous projects have involved the design of auditory display solutions for large-scale IoT networks and investigated the integration of sonification and AI/ML techniques in generative music, sound art, and digital art applications.
 Much of this work was carried out under an IRC Postdoctoral Fellowship at CONNECT: the SFI Research Centre for Future Networks and Communications, at Trinity College Dublin (TCD), and subsequently at the Department of Electronic & Electrical Engineering at TCD.
 His work is widely disseminated through peer-reviewed journal publications, book chapters, and conference proceedings.

 Stephen maintains a vibrant and diverse creative arts practice which forms a core component of his research activity.
 His creative projects span a variety of media and styles, including music composition and performance, generative and data-driven music and art practices, digital art, and sound art.
 His creative work, described as [majestic and sweeping](https://avantmusicnews.com/2023/09/10/amn-reviews-stephen-roddy-leviathan-2023-fiadh-productions/) yet [beautifully unsettling](https://www.stephenroddy.com/images/leviathanNewandNotableWide.png), is frequently performed and installed at home and abroad.
 His most recent musical work [Leviathan](https://stephenroddy.bandcamp.com/album/leviathan) is available through [Fiadh Productions](https://fiadh.bandcamp.com/album/leviathan).
-Recent events have included the Wrong Biennale, New York City Electroacoustic Music Festival and the Earth Rising Festival at the Irish Museum of Modern Art.
+Previous events have included the New York City Electroacoustic Music Festival, IMMA’s Earth Rising Festival, and the Helicotrema Recorded Audio Festival in Venice.

 <strong>Affiliations</strong>
 <p>Current</p>